 - know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-We are incredibly lucky to work with a professional artist - Lindsay Chalford-Brown, who works alongside our pupils to create art installations around school.
+We have been incredibly lucky to work with professional artists such as Lindsay Chalford-Brown, who has worked alongside our pupils to create art installations around school.

 We also regularly take part in the Lighthouse Federation art competition and Curriculum Quiz giving us plenty of opportunity to test our skills, compete against other schools and show how much we have learnt!